Common message approval scenarios in Exchange Online

 Messages sent by a trainee

-To require that a message be sent for approval, first, create a rule using the Send messages to a moderator template, and select that the messages should go to the sender's manager, as shown in the following screenshots.
+To require that a message be sent for approval, first, create a mail flow rule (also known as a transport rule) using the Send messages to a moderator template, and select that the messages should go to the sender's manager, as shown in the following screenshots.

 Then, define which messages need approval.